About Third Space

 The idea is built on the notion that a healthy society depends on three places where people build relationships: one’s private space (home), one’s place of contribution (work, school, trade, etc.), and a “third place” where people gather with others who share common communities or values.
 In this third space, people cultivate relationships based on these shared foundations.
 According to Oldenburg, a good third space is accessible, inviting, comfortable, playful, and open.
 It is a place for public wellbeing.

-We want Third Space at Shaarei Tfiloh to be such a place, one where our local community can find and explore connections to ideas and people, doing so rooted in Jewish wisdom and ancestral knowledge.
+Third Space at Shaarei Tfiloh was designed to be such a place, one where our local community can find and explore connections to ideas and people, doing so rooted in Jewish wisdom and ancestral knowledge.
 We are committed to meaningful engagement and non-dogmatic understanding of this rich tradition of thinking and debate, and its relevance to our current time, place, and historical moment.